 Feature comparison: Canon 1300D vs Fujifilm X-T100

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-T100 has an electronic viewfinder (2360k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T100 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T100 has a higher magnification (0.62x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Fujifilm X-T100 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The X-T100 has a touchscreen, while the 1300D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The X-T100 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1300D does not have a selfie-screen.